kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 1. Executes the commands and macros mentioned in the prep section of the `spec` file
 2. Checks the content of the first line
+3. Executes the commands and macros in the build section of the `spec` file
+4. Creates the binary package file
+5. Create the source package file

+Once the `RPM` execute the above steps, it creates the binary package file and source package file.

+The binary package file consists of all source files along with any additional information to install or uninstall the package.

+It is usually enabled with all the options for installing the package that are platform specific.
+Binary package files contain complete applications of libraries of functions compiled for a particular architecture.
+The source package usually consists of the original compressed `tar` file, `spec` file and the patches which are required to create the binary package file.